PrabalManchanda/PrabalManchanda/README.md

-Here's an enhanced version of your README with the addition of a "Total Contributions" and "Streaks" column:

----

 <h1 align="center">Hi 👋, I'm Prabal Manchanda</h1>
 <h3 align="center">Full-Stack Software Developer designing and coding high-end products.
 My passion lies in creating innovative solutions that cater to the needs of clients and users.</h3>